 - Trees in the Chicago region currently provide a number of important environmental and economic services.
 They store 16.9 million tons of carbon (61.9 million tons CO2) valued at $349 million.
 In addition, these trees remove about 677,000 tons of carbon per year (2.5 million tons CO2/year; $14.0 million per year) and 18,080 tons of air pollution per year ($137 million per year).
 Chicago’s regional forest is estimated to reduce annual residential energy costs by $44.0 million per year.
 The compensatory value of the trees is estimated at $51.2 billion.

-- 21% of the region's street trees in residential areas are ash species (Fraxinus).
+- 21% of the region's street trees in residential areas were ash species (Fraxinus) in 2010.
 The emerald ash borer is an invasive species currently devastating ash populations across the region.
 As ash trees die, removal and replacement costs are crippling the budgets of municipalities and other stakeholders.
 An effective strategy to plant a diverse number of species across areas of different land uses is necessary to avoid devastating losses like these in the future.